Last Updated on September 12, 2023

 - Early – when it appears in the first two decades of life [before 10 years of age]

 - Late – When it appears after the second decade

 The age of onset of the symptoms has been correlated with Na+ channel voltage activation.

-In this type, there is an underlying cause for the condition.
-In some cases, the symptoms could precede the underlying disease by at least two years.
+In this type, there is an underlying cause.
 It could be present in children as well as in adults.

 A list of causes of secondary erythromelalgia is given below in the table.